How Cheap Trick Made a Comeback With ‘Lap of Luxury’

 It was at this point that Petersson came back.
 The band hit the road, touring small clubs and playing vintage material, even pulling out never-released gems like "Loser."
 Hopes were high for a comeback.
 Lap of Luxury provided that comeback – at least in sales.

 The album suffers from the same identity crisis the band had been experiencing throughout the decade, and the label's demand for outside assistance in songwriting was both a blessing and a curse.
 The power ballad "The Flame" became the band's biggest hit ever, shooting to the No.1 spot on the Billboard chart.
 But it was radio bait, which managed to connect with the masses.

-Though thankful for the success the song brought, the band has consistently downplayed “The Flame,” excluding it from live sets for years.
-Only recently have they brought it back on occasion.
-Still, Rick Nielsen’s guitar solo is excellent, as is Robin Zander’s great vocal performance.
+Though thankful for the success the song brought, the band has consistently downplayed "The Flame," often excluding it from live sets.
+Still, Rick Nielsen's guitar solo is excellent, as is Robin Zander's vocal performance.

 The band perform great throughout Lap of Luxury, but the dated '80s production is hard to tolerate at times.
 Still, the album went platinum and hit the Top 20, and with some assistance from MTV, Cheap Trick were back on top for a while.
 Despite the smoothed-out sound of the record, their live shows were as loud and raucous as ever, which may have confused new fans riding in on "The Flame."

 One more album for Epic would follow in 1990 with Busted, a much stronger record.
 But after that, the band eventually found its footing.
 From the '90s forward, Cheap Trick have continued to release a strong run of albums that – sales be damned – sound great.